Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 The targets can be run in the same action (as shown in the example) or run separately by only including one target in the action.
 On larger systems, it is recommended to run as two actions one after each other as the output will be shorter.

-**Prerequisites**

-* The Cray `nodeBMC` device needs to be updated before the `nodeBIOS` because the `nodeBMC` adds a new Redfish field \(`softwareId`\) that the `NodeX.BIOS` update will require.
+> **IMPORTANT:** The Cray `nodeBMC` device needs to be updated before the `nodeBIOS` because the `nodeBMC` adds a new Redfish field \(`softwareId`\) that the `NodeX.BIOS` update will require.
 See [Update Liquid-Cooled Node Firmware](#liquidcooled) for more information.
-* Compute node BIOS updates require the nodes to be off.
-If nodes are not off when the update command is issued, it will report as a failed update.

 > **IMPORTANT:** The nodes themselves must be powered **off** in order to update the BIOS on the nodes.
 The BMC will still have power and will perform the update.
+If nodes are not off when the update command is issued, it will report as a failed update.
 > **IMPORTANT:** When the BMC is updated or rebooted after updating the `Node0.BIOS` and/or `Node1.BIOS` liquid-cooled nodes, the node BIOS version will not report the new version string until the nodes are powered back on.
-It is recommended that the `Node0/1` BIOS be updated in a separate action, either before or after a BMC update.
+It is recommended that the `Node0/1` BIOS be updated in a separate action, after a BMC update.
 It is also recommended that the nodes be powered back on after the updates are completed.

 ```json
 {